-(D) Notes Payable - Related Party
+(B) Notes Payable - Related Party

 The Company issued \$178,500 in aggregated unsecured promissory notes to a control shareholder, Mr. Armen Karapetyan, between August 24, 2012 and December 31, 2013.
 The notes are non-interest bearing and were payable upon demand.

-The principal balance owed has been include as part of the Tarpon Bay Section 3(a)(10) Share Settlement Agreement that was approved by the Courts on September 3, 2014.
-As Tarpon Bay receives tranches of shares and sells them on the open market, the balance owed on this original convertible note will be paid base on the percentage owed and the amount collected
+The principal balance owed was included as part of the Tarpon Bay Section 3(a)(10) Share Settlement Agreement that was approved by the Courts on September 3, 2014.
+As of December 31, 2015 the debt owed to Mr. Karapetyan has been paid in full in connection with the completion of the 3(a)(10) transaction.